What is a Master’s Degree in Interdisciplinary Studies?

 Yet another interdisciplinary field is digital humanities, in which computer science meets traditional humanities subjects like history, literature, and art.
 This lets students to use digital tools to analyze large datasets of historical texts, art collections, or other cultural artifacts.
 Additional programs focus on public health, incorporating disciplines like epidemiology, sociology, and urban planning to tackle public health crises such as pandemics and healthcare accessibility.

-Students interested in social change may also want to consider programs that integrate social work with business administration or public policy, which can lead to careers in nonprofit management, policy advocacy, or international development.
+Students interested in earning interdisciplinary master's degrees to work for social change may also want to consider programs that integrate social work with business administration or public policy, which can lead to careers in nonprofit management, policy advocacy, or international development.

 One common example of an interdisciplinary program is the combination of fields within the STEM category, such as integrating biology with computer science to focus on bioinformatics, or combining engineering with environmental science to tackle sustainable development challenges.
 These programs are designed to prepare an interdisciplinary studies student for the increasingly complex nature of technological and scientific problems, which often require knowledge that spans across traditional disciplinary boundaries.